KapilParsodkar/FitCzar-fitness-App/README.md

+SSW 695-A: Software Engineering Capstone Studio
-FitCzar Project
+Team FitCzar

+Team Members
+1.Arun Rao Nayineni
+2.Alan
+3.Kapil Parsodkar

 Introduction
-FitCzar is a planned Web application for assisting users as they pursue customized health and fitness goals.
+FitCzar is a Web application for assisting users as they pursue customized health and fitness goals.
 It will track progress, make recommendations, accept user choices and updates, and connect users with resources to support their health and fitness journey.

 Scope
 FitCzar will consist of the following components:
 1. Web app(FitCzar fitness App)